la2050/archive/_projects/2016/food-as-health-care-a-project-to-engage-doctors-in-providing-reliable-access-to-healthy-food.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/4415249165741-team91.png
 project_video: ''
-project_description: >-
+project_summary: >-
-  We will leverage physicians embedded in our community to help identify those who do not have reliable access to healthy food, educate patients on the importance of healthy eating, and connect people with food resources.
-Our project will include development of materials for the use of educating physicians and their patients on food insecurity and available food resources in our community.
-We will organize physicians through educational webinars, social media campaigns, and grassroots organizing.
+  We will leverage health care providers embedded in our community to help identify those who do not have reliable access to healthy food, educate the community, and connect people with food resources.
 project_is_collaboration: 'Yes'
 project_collaborators: >-
   We are an organization of over 18,000 doctors and medical students in all 50